 Create a VHDL based design that accepts scan codes from a keyboard attached to the PS/2 interface of the Board.
-The binary pattern of the scan code is displayed on the bargraph LEDs.
-You have to fulfill the following functionalities:
+The binary pattern of the scan code is displayed on the bar-graph LEDs.
+You have to fulfill the following functionalities :

-- If scan code for one of the '0'-'9' keys arrives, the numerals should be displayed on the correct Seven Segment display of the Board. - The next scan codes pressed should be displayed to right of the first one and so-on (try to emulate a Notepad).
-After four keys are pressed the display should come back to the first position. - A 'E' (-Error) needs to be displayed if other keys are pressed.
+• If scan code for one of the '0'-'9' keys arrives, the numerals should be displayed on the correct Seven Segment display of the Board.

+• The next scan codes pressed should be displayed to right of the first one and so-on.

+• A 'E' (-Error) needs to be displayed if other keys are pressed.